nirvanesque/streaming-ML-benchmark/README.md

-# This project is for benchmarking of multiple streaming tools base on python
-# The goal is to compare spark, flink,native python for streaming preprocessing
+This project is for benchmarking of multiple streaming tools base on python.
+The goal is to compare spark, flink,native python for streaming preprocessing and learning step.
-# and learning step
 We will do this in 3 steps :

 1. Data Acquisition